Please Select Your Location

 1. Pair your VR headset, controllers, and full-body trackers.

-2. Ensure that your trackers are firmly secured where you want them.
+2. Secure your trackers where you want them (waist/feet minimum).

-4. Stand in front of the avatar mirror in your VRChat world.
+4. Stand in front of the avatar mirror.

 5. Open the Quick Menu.

-7. Move your body to align your trackers with the spheres shown on your avatar.
+7. Align your trackers with the spheres shown on your avatar.

 How do I calibrate full-body tracking in VRChat?